-Airplane Boeing 767-300ER (76L) Two Class United Airlines has 3 classes on board with total of 214 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 767-300ER (76L) Two Class United Airlines with 3 classes and 214 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 17A and B have no under seat stowage due to mechanical equipment.
 There is very limited overhead storage in this area as the overhead bins on window side are taken up with oxygen equipment.
 (So very difficult to find space for anything!).
 Also, window is misaligned.
 Suggest these seats be red.